 This clip is from "Nashville on the Road," which ran from 1975 through 1983 and taped at amusement parks around the country.
 Boasting 145 episodes, the 8-year run was co-hosted by Jim Ed Brown and Jerry Clower.
 It's likely this was from a 1982 episode, meaning fresh-faced George Strait would've just come off those beer joint stages looking like a snack, as the kids put it these days.

 So yeah, when I saw young George Strait singing the Dean Dillon and Frank Dycus-penned "Down and Out" in this video I had to do an extended double take and then go check the thermostat to see why it suddenly felt so hot in my apartment (the temperature was fine, as it turns out).
 Then I went over to the chair and just sat down for a while.

 I should've guessed that a Texas legend, King of Country, CMA Entertainer of the Year and American icon was a hunk in his younger days if I'm being honest.
-There's no way that voice could belong to anyone other than a good lookin' stud.
 You don't sing "Here for a Good Time" and "Easy Come, Easy Go" and not look like that.
 Long story short, there's a reason -- an extremely valid reason -- why every Texas aunt has a crush on the country music star.
 The voice.
 The look.
 The talent.
 The smile (oh my God, the smile).
 This man has it all.
-He is the definition of swoon and, again, I apologize Aunt Sarah.
+He is the definition of swoon and, again, I apologize, Aunt Sarah.
 I get it now.
 I really, really do.